Meridian Cusd 101

 District-Level NCES Analysis

-a 209.5:1 student-counselor ratio that meets the ASCA-recommended benchmark, and 55.9% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+a 209.5:1 student-counselor ratio, that meets the ASCA-recommended benchmark, and 55.9% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 52.5% African American, 31.3% White, 2.3% Hispanic or Latino across the district's schools.

 Source: NCES Common Core of Data NCES Common Core of Data

-Meridian CUSD 101 student-counselor ratio is 210:1 — low (typically associated with meeting or exceeding the American School Counselor Association (ASCA) recommended 250:1 benchmark, which correlates with stronger college and career counseling capacity)
+Meridian Cusd 101 student-counselor ratio is 210:1 — low (typically associated with meeting or exceeding the American School Counselor Association (ASCA) recommended 250:1 benchmark, which correlates with stronger college and career counseling capacity)

-student-counselor ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE counselors against total enrollment — districts that contract intervention or social-emotional staff outside the counselor classification may be under-counted Lower values often correlate with smaller scale and population characteristics rather than higher resource budgets per se.
+student-counselor ratio is the simplest comparative metric but it does not capture the full picture: the ratio counts FTE counselors against total enrollment, districts that contract intervention or social-emotional staff outside the counselor classification may be under-counted Lower values often correlate with smaller scale and population characteristics rather than higher resource budgets per se.

 Source: NCES Civil Rights Data Collection NCES Civil Rights Data Collection

-chronic absenteeism rate is the simplest comparative metric but it does not capture the full picture: a student is chronically absent if they miss ≥10% of enrolled days for any reason — illness, family obligations, or disengagement Higher values may reflect larger urban scale or recent resource constraints that have widened the gap.
+chronic absenteeism rate is the simplest comparative metric but it does not capture the full picture: a student is chronically absent if they miss ≥10% of enrolled days for any reason, illness, family obligations, or disengagement Values this far above typical often signal acute resource constraints or a structurally different scale than most peers — worth reading alongside the underlying counts, not the ratio alone.

 Source: NCES Civil Rights Data Collection 2021-22 NCES Civil Rights Data Collection 2021-22